IBM-Cloud/ibm-cloud-cli-sdk/docs/interface_summary.md

 ## Messaging standards ([reference](https://github.com/IBM-Cloud/ibm-cloud-cli-sdk/blob/master/docs/plugin_developer_guide.md#21-global-specification))

-The examples below also use recommended coloring in messages:

 1. Do NOT use "Please" in any message.
    Correct:
    <pre>First log in by running '<span class="yellow">ibmcloud login</span>'.</pre>